- What is punishment

 To discipline is to teach children the appropriate way to act according to the social rules of our society.

 Although punishment is a form of discipline, it is neither the only form nor an effective way to teach good behavior.

-Sometimes when parents don’t get the results they want from punishing their children, they believe their children are stubborn and need more punishment.
+Sometimes, when parents don’t get the results they want from punishing their children, they believe they are stubborn and need more punishment.

-If the child fights back harder, things quickly escalate into a coercive cycle, which not only fails to correct bad behavior but also promotes oppositional antisocial behavior.
+If the child fights back harder, things quickly escalate into a coercive cycle, which fails to correct bad behavior and promotes oppositional antisocial behavior.

 Why punishment doesn’t work

 Here is a long list of reasons why the effectiveness of punishment is questionable.

 One might wonder why it even works in some rare cases.